A yen for yurts

 Cozy camping huts have come to the Midwest from Mongolia, with love.

-Yurts are popping up all over the Midwest, from Michigan to Iowa and now, to Minnesota state parks.
+Yurts have popped up all over the Midwest, from Michigan to Iowa and now, to Minnesota state parks.

 Seven new yurts have joined 88 camper cabins in Minnesota parks and recreation areas.
 Two are in Afton State Park on the St. Croix River, near St. Paul.